President, Essence Communications Inc.

 President, People en Español

-As President of Essence Communications Inc., Ebanks leads the number one media and communications brand dedicated to African-American women.
-The diverse media and entertainment company’s portfolio includes ESSENCE magazine, the world’s leading title for African-American women, with a readership of more than 8 million; ESSENCE.com, the award-winning, daily online destination for African-American women; and the ESSENCE Music Festival, the nation’s largest annual African-American cultural and entertainment event attracting more than 400,000 attendees to New Orleans during the July Fourth weekend.
+As President of Essence Communications Inc., Ebanks leads the number one media and communications company dedicated to African-American women.
+The organization is comprised of diverse media and entertainment properties with total brand reach of 12 million including ESSENCE magazine, the preeminent lifestyle magazine for African-American women; ESSENCE.com, the award-winning, daily online destination for African-American women; and the internationally renowned Essence Festival, one of the largest annual live events in the world attracting more than 540,000 attendees to New Orleans during July Fourth weekend.

 Ebanks joined ESSENCE in March 2001 as Group Publisher.
 Since then, within an increasingly competitive media landscape, ESSENCE continues to increase its market share and remains well-positioned to serve its audience through innovative brand extensions, and expanding the ESSENCE brand across a number of multiple platforms, including digital, television, live events and social media.